-2,5-Furandicarboxylic acid (FDCA), one of the main oxidation products of HMF, is a monomer for bioplastic production such as polyurethane, polyamide, and polyester [138,139].
-Traditionally, synthesis conditions are not environmentally friendly, as they use noble metal catalysts, toxic oxidants, and high pressure and temperature, requiring high energy expenditure [140].
-Pahari and Chen [141] investigated a catalyst composed of bismuth ferrite (BFO) nanosheets and few-layer phosphorene (FLP) with its surface modified with phosphate groups (P) to perform simultaneous H2 production and selective HMF conversion to FDCA in water under neutral conditions and solar light.
-In the FLP-P-BFO-assisted OER of this study, the Fe centers of BFO offer the iron-oxo intermediate formation (Fe=O and Fe-OOH, determined by in situ Raman spectroscopy), and the phosphate groups modified on FLP help to stabilize the

-Fe-OOH complex via a proton transfer.
-In 80 minutes, HMF (10 mM) totally transformed into FDCA with 100% selectivity and yield in the presence of 0.5 M Na2SO4.
+2,5-Furandicarboxylic acid (FDCA), one of the main oxidation products of HMF, is a monomer for bioplastic production such as polyurethane, polyamide, and polyester [135,136].
+Traditionally, synthesis conditions are not environmentally friendly, as they use noble metal catalysts, toxic oxidants, and high pressure and temperature, requiring high energy expenditure [137].
+Pahari and Chen [138] investigated a catalyst composed of bismuth ferrite (BFO) nanosheets and few-layer phosphorene (FLP) with its surface modified with phosphate groups (P) to perform simultaneous H2 production and selective HMF conversion to FDCA in water under neutral conditions and solar light.
+In the FLP-P-BFO-assisted OER of this study, the Fe centers of BFO offer the iron-oxo intermediate formation (Fe=O and Fe-OOH), and the phosphate groups modified on FLP help to stabilize the Fe-OOH complex via a proton transfer.
+In 80 minutes, HMF (initially 10 mM) totally transformed into FDCA with 100% selectivity in the presence of 0.5 M Na2SO4.

-Chadderdon et al. [142] investigated cobalt phosphate (CoPi) loaded BiVO4 photoanode for partial HMF oxidation mediated by TEMPO in water and under solar irradiation.
+Chadderdon et al. [139] investigated cobalt phosphate (CoPi) loaded BiVO4 photoanode for partial HMF oxidation mediated by TEMPO in water and under solar irradiation.
 TEMPO oxidation potential was reduced to 0.5 V by the presence of CoPi layer compared to that of pristine BiVO4.
 Notably, 88% selectivity to FDCA from PEC HMF oxidation was obtained with BiVO4/CoPi double-layer photoanode, whereas almost no FDCA formation was obtained with pristine BiVO4.
-Table 8 reports some experimental results of HMF oxidation and its product distribution versus transferred charge.
+Table 9 reports some experimental results of HMF oxidation and its product distribution versus transferred charge.
 The results show that the product FFA transforms into FDCA by increasing the transferred charge (time).